Library News

 10. Use lots of praise

-Even when mistakes are made, praising the skills your child used to get that answer and offering gentle guidance helps keep them encouraged.
+Even when mistakes are made, praise the skills your child used to get that answer.
+Offering gentle guidance helps keep them encouraged.
 If they read the word "horse" as "house," praise them for knowing the /h/ sound at the beginning and /s/ at the end.
-Ask them to look at all the sounds in the word.
+Ask them to count and say all the sounds in the word (three sounds: /h/ /or/ /s/.
 Point out the /r/ sound in the word and ask them if they hear that in the word "house."
+(They shouldn’t!)
 You can also encourage them to use context cues by asking them if the word “house” fits in the context of the sentence: “Do you think the knight rode a house to the castle?”

 11. Skim and scan